secretGeek/documentation/en/fundamentals/reactive-extensions.md

 You already know what "observable sequences" are all about.
 Now, the fun part begins.

 You should agree that the best thing about `IEnumerable<T>` interface is the whole LINQ thing, making filtering, transforming and combining sequences very easy.
 Good news - Reactive Extensions allow you to do all the things you know from LINQ!
-Moreover, apart from standard LINQ operations like `Select`, `Where` or `GropuBy`, Reactive Extensions provides you a set of powerful time based operations.
+Moreover, apart from standard LINQ operations like `Select`, `Where` or `GroupBy`, Reactive Extensions provides you a set of powerful time based operations.
 They let you (for example) delay the arrival time of elements of a sequence, or filter them only when the new elements arrive too fast to be processed.

 ## Asynchronous and event-based
 The definition of Reactive Extensions promises providing a way to construct asynchronous and event-based programs.
 From the perspective of UI programming, it is very important that the library provides a convenient way to decide to which synchronization context should your data be delivered.
 A lot of UI frameworks require you to access UI elements only from a specific UI thread.